Updated November 2023

-The head of the secretariat is known as the Executive Secretary and is appointed by the Secretary-General of the United Nations.
+The head of the secretariat is known as the Executive Secretary and is appointed by the Secretary-General of the United Nations .
 The Secretariat is accountable, through the Executive Secretary, to the COP.
 The length of time an individual can remain in this role is not fixed.
-Since 2016, the position has been held by Ms. Patricia Espinosa of Mexico.
-Before Ms Espinosa, Ms. Christiana Figueres held the position for 6 years.
+Since 2022, the position has been held by Mr. Simon Stiell of Grenada .
+Previously, Ms. Patricia Espinosa was Executive Secretary for 4 years and before her Ms. Christiana Figueres held the position for 6 years .
 Every two years, the Executive Secretary proposes a programme budget, which outlines the main tasks to be carried out by the Secretariat.

 The mandate of the Secretariat